A Practical Framework of Key Performance Indicators for Multi-Robot Lunar and Planetary Field Tests: ACKNOWLEDGMENT

 For \textit{S3 (Water ice)}, the goal shifts from full coverage to successfully characterizing chosen \acp{PSR}.
 This requires completing high-risk tasks, such as crater descents and climb-outs, which are captured by the \textit{Task Success Ratio}.
 To measure this value, task types must be clearly defined, and a consistent method for task logging must be implemented.
 While post-mission analysis of robot behavior is one option, we recommend explicit state logging that records when a task is assigned, when execution begins, and whether the robot successfully completes it.

 Across all scenarios, human time is a scarce resource.
 High operator workload reduces scalability, increases error rates, and slows decision-making.
 Standardized questionnaires (e.g., NASA‑TLX) and physiological proxies (e.g., pulse rate) can indicate \textit{Subjective Operator Workload}, but they are either retrospective or strongly biased by the overall stress level typical for mission operations.
 We therefore complement these with a mission‑integrated \textit{Quantitative Operator Workload}, defined as the percentage of mission time humans spend operating the robots, which more directly reflects actual staffing needs during operations.
 To calculate this value, the total time the operator interacted with the robots, $t_{operator}$, must be measured along with the total mission time, $t_{mission}$.
-This can be achieved either by implementing a logging system that detects operator-issued actions (e.g., teleoperation commands or button presses for task allocation) or by recording the operator and their screen and extracting interaction intervals through post-mission analysis.

 \textbf{Robustness} evaluates how reliably the system maintains productive operation when conditions deviate from the plan, be it due to communication dropouts, unexpected terrain, or task failures.
 In \textit{S2 (KREEP)}, long traverses ($\sim$\SI{11}{\kilo\meter}) make \textit{Robot Downtime} a key limitation, as any idle period equates to lost coverage.
 It is measured as the percentage of mission time during which a robot did not contribute productively to mission progress, i.e., the ratio between its idle time $t_{idle}$ (e.g., waiting for tasks or planning) and the total mission duration $t_{mission}$.